-Today, April 22 is Earth Day 2019.
-Here we look at 10 ways we can reduce our carbon footprint, based on a recent visit to a recycling centre.
+We're looking at 10 ways to reduce our carbon footprint, based on a recent visit to a Dublin recycling centre

 Sustainability is incredibly important to us at IMAGE HQ.
 As a company, and individually, we care deeply for the environment we live in.
 We've already swapped disposable coffee cups for reusable Keep Cups, we have dedicated recycling zones in the office, and we often choose swap shops over fast fashion.

 But with plastic pollution worse than ever, we want to take our commitment to sustainability to the next step.
 Enter Repak's 'Team Green' initiative.

 Repak is calling on everyone to play their part when it comes to plastic recycling.
 If everyone in Ireland recycled just one more piece of plastic every week, we could recycle 250 million more pieces of plastic every year.

 Not only that, a recent review by Panda shows that, on average, 4% of the waste in people's black bins is perfectly recyclable, including plastic bottles, pots, tubs and trays.
 If every one of Panda’s 250,000 household customers put all of their clean bottles, pots, tubs and trays in the recycling bin, they would recycle more than 6,000 extra tonnes of plastic each year – the equivalent of 120 million two-litre drinks bottles.